JosephKJ/ELI/detection/README.md

-# Energy-based Latent Aligner for Incremental Learning: Object Detection
+# ELI for Object Detection
 ### CVPR 2022

-## Installation and setup
+## Installation and Setup
 - Install the Detectron2 library that is packages along with this code base.
 See [INSTALL.md](INSTALL.md).
 - Download and extract Pascal VOC 2007 to `./datasets/VOC2007/`
 - ELI enhances already trained incremental models.
 You can download trained incremental models from [iOD repository](https://github.com/JosephKJ/iOD).
 Here are the direct links: [19+1](https://drive.google.com/file/d/1pocjYPenjXda0fRh7ir_c1ItyAZCBoEN/view?usp=sharing) [15+5](https://drive.google.com/file/d/1KaynMWxb6nHytfMYP_wh8Dy-AvsLLazQ/view?usp=sharing) [10+10](https://drive.google.com/file/d/1aWc-1P7ZtNrye_asN5mKMtu7G8G0tLAm/view?usp=sharing)
 - Use the script: `run.sh` (You may uncomment the other commands in this scrips to train the base and incremetal models.)

-##### Our environment configurations
+## Our Environment Configurations
 - Python version: 3.6.7
 - PyTorch version: 1.3.0
 - CUDA version: 11.0